navarroaxel/navarroaxel.github.io/blog/serialize-a-style-using-your-chakra-ui-theme.md

 });
 ```

-A little ugly but a solution at least.
-Lets see how to improve this...
+This is a little bit ugly but it's a solution after all.
+Let's see how to improve this...

 ## Using the theme with strings